ursatile/css4eng/01-03-how-css-works.md

 {% include_relative {{ page.examples }}/index.html %}
 {% endhighlight %}

-> Another historical quirk: you'll often see `link` elements include an extra attribute: `type="text/css"`.
+> Another historical quirk: you'll often see `link` elements include an extra attribute: `type="text/css"` - a relic of the days when servers would serve CSS files with the wrong MIME type and browsers weren't smart enough to ignore it.

-* The structure of CSS: syntax, selectors, inheritance, cascading, nested CSS
+OK, let's recap:

+* CSS is built around three basic units of syntax:
+  * **selectors** control which elements are affected by a rule
+  * **properties** control which aspect of those elements we're modifying
+  * **values** are what actually changes it.
+* CSS rules can be:
+  * **inline**, inside a `style` attribute that's part of the HTML tag
+  *

 * Inline vs internal vs external
 * How browsers read CSS
 * Web Content Accessibility Guidelines (WCAG)